 Take employment, for instance.
-While the employment situation for nondisabled women is grim when compared to nondisabled men, the situation becomes even more alarming when you look at the statistics for disabled women in the workforce.
-While 66.1% of nondisabled women were employed as of January 2015, only 24.2% of disabled women were employed as of the same date.
-In general, the unemployment rate for disabled people is over twice that for nondisabled people.
+While employment for non-disabled women is grim when compared to non-disabled men, the situation becomes even more alarming when you look at the statistics for disabled women in the workforce.
+While 66.1% of non-disabled women were employed as of January 2015, only 24.2% of disabled women were employed as of the same date.
+In general, the unemployment rate for disabled people is over twice that for non-disabled people.
 That is a massive, disturbing gap.

 Raj considers.
 “That depends,” he replies.
 “On any level, do you think she’s hot?”

 Feminism must be intersectional or it’s simply hypocritical.
-Disabled people are the world’s largest minority, and it is certainly foolish to alienate a group that could be powerful partners in the quest for social justice.
+Disabled people are the world’s largest minority, according to the UN, and it is certainly foolish to alienate a group that could be powerful partners in the quest for social justice.

 We’re women, too.
 Let’s work together.